bartekbp/stellar-docker/README.md

 ```

 It's important to remember about setting `net.ipv4.tcp_keepalive_time`, otherwise
-connection between running in a container `stellar` and database
+connection between running in the container `stellar` and database
 may be dropped due to inactivity when performing a snapshot.

 ### Limitations